brandt-fricker/Budget-Tracker/README.md

 ## Description

-With Budget-Tracker users will be able to add expenses and deposits to their budget with or without a connection.
-Once back online, the Budget-Tracker will update on the next entry.
+With Budget Tracker users will be able to add expenses and deposits to their budget with or without a connection.
+Once back online, the Budget Tracker will update on the next entry.

 ## Table of Contents